Scott Cousins: Florida / Miami Marlins (2010–2012)

 Cousins hit .285 with 14 home runs, 49 RBI, and 12 stolen bases for the New Orleans Zephyrs in the Triple-A Pacific Coast League before being called up to the major leagues on September 2, 2010.
-Cousins recorded his first hit, a walk-off single, against the Atlanta Braves on September 5, 2010.
+Cousins recorded his first career hit, a walk-off single, against the Atlanta Braves on September 5.
 Regarding Cousins' call up, USF head coach Nino Giarratano stated, "Academically, athletically and personally he is most deserving of the opportunity and a lifetime of opportunities in Major League Baseball."

-On September 24 and 25, Scott Cousins became the first major leaguer since Willie McGee in 1982 to record back-to-back pinch hit triples when he hit three baggers against the Brewers at Miller Park.
+On September 24 and 25, Cousins became the first major leaguer since Willie McGee in 1982 to record back-to-back pinch hit triples when he hit three baggers against the Milwaukee Brewers at Miller Park.
+He made 27 appearances for the Marlins during his rookie campaign, batting .297/.316/.459 with two RBI and one walk.

 On April 21, 2011, Cousins hit his first career home run, a grand slam off James McDonald of the Pittsburgh Pirates.

-On May 25, 2011, during a game against the San Francisco Giants, Cousins collided with catcher Buster Posey at home plate after tagging up from third base on a sacrifice fly from Emilio Bonifacio.
+On May 25, during a game against the San Francisco Giants, Cousins collided with catcher Buster Posey at home plate after tagging up from third base on a sacrifice fly from Emilio Bonifácio.
 Posey sustained a broken fibula and three torn ligaments in his left ankle, causing him to miss the rest of the season.
 Cousins said he hit Posey on purpose so that he could score.
 "If you go in first feet and slide they punish you.
 If you hit them, you punish them and you punish yourself, but you have a chance of that ball coming out."
 While Cousins maintained that he did not intend to injure Posey, many others disagreed, and argued that Cousins hit Posey with the intention of hurting him.
 This collision led to MLB and the Major League Baseball Players Association to agree to a new rule intended to limit home plate collisions.
+Cousins made 48 total appearances for Florida on the year, going 7-for-52 (.135) with one home run, four RBI, and one stolen base.

-On June 15, 2012, Cousins was called up to the majors.
+On June 15, 2012, Cousins was recalled to the majors.
 Two days later, on June 17, Cousins made his first start as a Marlin since being called up.
 He went 3-for-7 against the Tampa Bay Rays, including a game-winning RBI triple in the 15th inning.
+Cousins made 53 appearances for Florida during the regular season, slashing .163/.200/.267 with one home run, three RBI, and one stolen base.